matthias-reis/carda-gatsby/content/articles/2021/07/willebrant-the-pilgrim.md

 To me, this sounds not only mystical but also pretty exciting.
 After a year or so without the open, clear view of the horizon, I would love a proper journey.

-I put on my headphones and start with a scuba dive.
+I put on my headphones and start my adventure with a dive.
 I let myself slide down into the cool water and, at the same time, tune into the sound of the deep, which gradually reveals its face before my inner eye.

 The sounds, which pass unnoticed into the second track, "Trail", are harmonious, ethereal and fragile.
 I keep on sinking into the ocean.
 The world that surrounds me becomes a little stonier and steeper now.
 A bell accompanies me and guides me through the unknown terrain.